-If your customers still have the right to leave you a feedback and if the controversy doesn’t allow you to remove a negative one you might still want to appease them.
+If your customers still have the right to leave you feedback, and if the controversy doesn’t allow you to remove a negative, one you might still want to appease them.

-Drive a bargain or ask for something back and do it in friendliness.
+Drive a bargain or ask for something back and do it with friendliness.

-In my case, I gave him the full 20 in exchange of mutually canceling the transaction, which saves me more than the 20 I gave him back.
+In my case, I gave him the full 20 in exchange for mutually canceling the transaction, which saves me more than the 20 I gave him back.